Kris Marshall

-Kristopher Marshall (born 11 April 1973) is an English actor, starring in films, television and on stage for more than 20 years.
-He has played Nick Harper in My Family, Colin Frissell in the 2003 film Love Actually, Gratiano in The Merchant of Venice, and Dave in the first series of Citizen Khan (2012).
+Kristopher Marshall (born 1 April 1973) is an English actor.
+He has played Nick Harper in My Family, Colin Frissell in the 2003 film Love Actually, Gratiano in The Merchant of Venice, and Murder City (2006–2008), and Dave in the first series of Citizen Khan (2012).
 He played DI Humphrey Goodman in Death in Paradise from 2014 to 2017 and reprised the role in Beyond Paradise in 2023.

-Early life
+Early life and education

-Kristopher Marshall was born on 11 April 1973 in Bath, Somerset.
-His father was a Royal Air Force navigator, whose career included a posting to the Queen's Flight, eventually becoming a squadron leader.
+Kristopher Marshall was born in 1973 in Bath, Somerset.
+His father was a Royal Air Force (RAF) navigator, whose career included a posting to the Queen's Flight, eventually becoming a squadron leader.
+His parents divorced when he was 12.

 Marshall moved with his family to Hong Kong and later to Canada.
 Upon their return to England, he was educated at Wells Cathedral School as a boarding pupil.
-After failing his initial A-levels in his first year of sixth form, he enrolled at the Redroofs Theatre School in Maidenhead, Berkshire.
+After failing his initial A-levels in his first year of sixth form and being expelled, he worked various jobs and enrolled at the Redroofs Theatre School in Maidenhead, Berkshire.